 Rival Schools is a fighting game series that manages to have a plot that isn'tpaper thin yet not overly complex, has arguably Capcom's most varied character designs since Darkstalkers and an accessible fighting engine that still contains a deep metagame for skilled players.
 Despite this, Capcom has hardly given it a chance to succeed (the original was released during the initial wave of 3D fighters and ended up being overlooked; and the second was released only on the Dreamcast after the console was announced it would be discontinued) and the series toils in obscurity along with the company's otherfightinggamefranchises, even during the current fighting game renaissance.

-Star Gladiator is in the same boat as Rival Schools, in which it has a unique yet effective storyline and an interesting diverse cast of characters, complete with great memorable music and fluid fighting gameplay.
+Star Gladiator is in the same boat as Rival Schools, in which it has a basic and simple yet effective and interesting storyline with a unique and diverse cast of characters, complete with great memorable music and fluid fighting gameplay.
 Just like Rival Schools, Capcom has hardly given Star Gladiator a chance to succeed and that it had faced the same problems that Rival Schools had to endure.
 It's quite unfortunate that the series shares a spot with Rival Schools from within the world of obscurity.

 There's even a fighting game franchise that's already named Street Fighter that never did get enough appreciation: Street Fighter EX.
 In fairness to Capcom, though, they can't just develop the series if they please, partly due to the fact that they aren't the only owners of the franchise (Arika owns the non-Street Fighter characters: Hokuto, Skullomania, etc.), but still.